dotnet/designs/proposed/verifiable-ref-returns.md

 Local slots can be marked as returnable by applying `modopt[System.Runtime.CompilerServices.IsReturnableAttribute]` in the local signature.

 In particular:
--  The identity of the `IsReturnableAttribut`e type is unimportant.
+-  The identity of the `IsReturnableAttribute` type is unimportant.
 In fact we expect that it would be embedded by the compiler in the containing assembly.
 -  Applying `IsReturnableAttribute` to byval local slots is reserved for the future use and in scope of this proposal results in verification error.

 ---